-Stimulus may've saved us
+Stimulus may have saved us

-When fixed-income market liquidity is drying up, as it has in recent weeks and in past crises like the GFC, broker-dealers suddenly start acting as agents only, foregoing acting as principals trading for their own accounts.
+When fixed-income market liquidity is drying up, as it has in recent weeks and in past crises such as the GFC, broker-dealers suddenly start acting as agents only, foregoing acting as principals trading for their own accounts.
 These insider expressions of profound concern over the credit cycle quickly became general in the market earlier this month, as the coronavirus pandemic upended normal market dynamics with its sudden threat of black swan economic impact.

 Short-term challenges for transportation revenue bonds